 EEHV: Frequently asked questions

 Q1.
-What is elephant endotheliotropic herpesvirus (EEHV) and why can’t it be treated?
+What is elephant endotheliotropic herpesvirus (EEHV)?

 A1.
 Elephant endotheliotropic herpesvirus (EEHV) is a type of herpesvirus, which can cause a highly fatal haemorrhagic disease when transmitted to young Asian elephants.
 When there is enough virus present in the blood to create a positive diagnosis, or when symptoms start to show, it is normally too late to treat the disease.